Clearwater, Florida, Is the Gulf Coast's Can't-Miss Beach Town

 More Great Beaches to Visit

 While Clearwater Beach is the heart of all the action, nearby Sand Key Park is a hidden slice of paradise.
-Explore 95 acres of winding trails through salt marshes and spacious sandy beaches.
-Here you’ll also find plenty of parking ($5 per car), a rock jetty to clamber over, and kayaks to rent.
+The 95 acres of salt marshes and spacious sandy beaches are begging to be explored.
+Here you'll also find plenty of parking at $5 per car.

 Top Family-Friendly Attractions

-Score some face time with Clearwater Beach’s most famous local residents.
+Score some face time with Clearwater Beach's most famous local residents.
 Winter and Hope, stars of Dolphin Tale 1 and Dolphin Tale 2, have shared the big screen with the likes of Morgan Freeman, Ashley Judd, and Harry Connick, Jr., just to name a few.
-And they reside at the Clearwater Marine Aquarium, a hospital for sick and injured marine life.
+Though Winter passed away in 2021, visitors can still come to experience a VR musical honoring her life and legacy.
+Hope continues to reside at the Clearwater Marine Aquarium, a hospital for sick and injured marine life.
 The aquarium is also an educational facility that offers animal encounters, boat tours and daily presentations.
-General admission starts at $21.95 for adults and $16.95 for kids.
+General admission starts at $35.95 for adults and $26.95 for kids.

 A great way to get around town, the Jolley Trolley operates daily service on Clearwater Beach.
 The Coastal Route runs on weekends between Clearwater Beach and downtown Clearwater, Dunedin, Palm Harbor and Tarpon Springs—all of which are great spots for a fun day trip to walk around and explore these charming coastal communities.
 Unlimited daily passes are $5 per person.